Bariloche: Nazis in Bariloche

-In 1995, Bariloche made headlines in the international press when it became known a place for Nazi war criminals, such as the former SS Hauptsturmführer Erich Priebke and SS officer Reinhard Kopps, known in Argentina as Juan Maler.
-Priebke had been the director of the German School of Bariloche for many years.
+In 1995, Bariloche made headlines in the international press when it became known as a place for Nazi war criminals, such as the former SS Hauptsturmführer Erich Priebke and SS officer Reinhard Kopps, known in Argentina as Juan Maler.
+Priebke had been director of the German School of Bariloche for many years.

 The narrative that Adolf Hitler did not commit suicide, but instead escaped Berlin, was first presented to the general public by Marshal Georgy Zhukov at a press conference on 9 June 1945 on orders from Soviet leader Joseph Stalin.
 That month, 68% of Americans polled thought Hitler was still alive.
-When asked at the Potsdam Conference in July 1945 how Hitler had died, Stalin said he was either living "in Spain or Argentina."
+When asked at the Potsdam Conference in July 1945 how Hitler had died, Stalin said he was living either "in Spain or Argentina."

 In his 2004 book Bariloche nazi-guía turística, Argentine author Abel Basti claims that Adolf Hitler and Eva Braun lived in the surroundings of Bariloche for many years after World War II.
 Basti said that the Argentine Nazis chose the estate of Inalco as Hitler's refuge.

-Grey Wolf: The Escape of Adolf Hitler, a 2011 book by British authors Simon Dunstan and Gerrard Williams, proposed that Hitler and Eva Braun escaped from Berlin in 1945 and flew to Denmark, then on to Spain and from there to the Canary Islands, where they boarded a U-Boat and crossed the Atlantic to Argentina, where thousands of Nazis were provided sanctuary by president Juan Perón, who, with his wife Eva Perón, had been receiving money from the Nazis for some time.
-As claims received by the FBI stated, Hitler allegedly arrived in Argentina, first staying at Hacienda San Ramón, a rural property 6 mi east of Bariloche owned by a relative of Prince Bernhard, then moved to a Bavarian-style mansion at Inalco, a remote and barely accessible spot at the northwest end of Nahuel Huapi Lake, close to the Chilean border.
+Grey Wolf: The Escape of Adolf Hitler, a 2011 book by British authors Simon Dunstan and Gerrard Williams, proposed that Hitler and Eva Braun escaped from Berlin in 1945.
+The authors say the couple flew to Denmark, then to Spain and from there to the Canary Islands, where they boarded a U-Boat and crossed the Atlantic to Argentina, where thousands of Nazis were provided sanctuary by president Juan Perón.
+He and his wife Eva Perón had been receiving money from the Nazis for some time.
+The FBI received claims saying that Hitler allegedly arrived in Argentina, first staying at Hacienda San Ramón, a rural property 6 mi east of Bariloche owned by Stephan von Schaumburg-Lippe, a relative of Prince Bernhard.
+Next he purportedly moved to a Bavarian-style mansion at Inalco, a remote and barely accessible spot at the northwest end of Nahuel Huapi Lake, close to the Chilean border.
 Supposedly, Eva Braun left Hitler around 1954 and moved to Neuquén with their daughter Ursula ('Uschi').
 Adolf Hitler died in February 1962 at age 73, and Eva Braun was alleged to be alive in the 2000s.

-These accounts are disputed by most historians, who generally believe that Hitler and Braun committed suicide in the Führerbunker during last days of World War II.
+These and similar accounts are disputed by most historians, who generally believe that Hitler and Braun committed suicide in the Führerbunker during the last days of World War II.